yaamurozturk/MWE-Pretokenizer-WEs/README.md

    ```
    The re-tokenized file is saved in data/lemmas_pretokenized/test.system.cupt.csv

-- Train static word embeddings with the word2vec algorythm
+- Train static word embeddings with the word2vec algorithm
    ```
    $cd code/
    $python word-embeddings.py test.system.cupt.csv models/ #The input file and the output directory are currently hardcoded; future work: make them parameters
    ```
    Both the raw corpus and the manually annotated corpus are used (i.e. every MWE annotated at least once in any of these corpora will receive a word embedding).
-   Produces 2 models: a SKIPGRAM and a CBOW and saved them into models/.
+   Produces 2 models: a SKIPGRAM and a CBOW and saved them into models/ (the SKIPGRAM model learns to predict a target word thanks to a nearby word; CBOW model predicts the target word according to its context).
 The window size is 5.
 Can be changed in the config file.
 Increasing it can make sense, since the raw corpus is a collection of continuous sentences in the order of the source texts.

 - Assess the quality of your semantic space:
    ```